FransFaase/AdventOfCode2021/README.md

 expanding the state space until finding the solution.
 I still had to get fix a bug in the function (`free_route`) that counted the steps for getting the second result right.
-For this I added so code to print out all the states from the final state back to the input state.
+For this I added some code to print out all the states from the final state back to the input state.
 In the mean time, I did think a bit about finding a method to estimate the 'additional' costs to the final state, in order to narrow down the search space, but I still have no